Harrison Wells: Other variants of Wells

+During the Crisis, all existing versions of Wells perished, but after the multiverse's rebooting, their consciousnesses were fused into Nash's mind.

 Reception

-Adam Holmes of Cinema Blend ranked Harry sixth on his list of 10 Best TV Characters DC Introduced in 2015.
+Adam Holmes of CinemaBlend ranked Harry sixth on his list of 10 Best TV Characters DC Introduced in 2015.
 Reviewing Cavanagh's performance as Harry in the episode "The Darkness and the Light", Eric Walters of Paste said, "Having Tom Cavanagh back is wonderful, and he has brought a renewed energy with him.
 When Harrison 2 referred to Cisco as 'Crisco,' I knew this episode was going to be hot fire."
 Screen Rant's Jason Berman ranked Cavanagh fifth on his 2016 list of 20 Best Actors in the Arrowverse, saying, "By now, it has become clear that actors on The Flash are tasked with playing various incarnations of their characters.
 But Tom Cavanagh (who plays Harrison Wells) has had to take that to the extreme.
 Cavanagh has showed off his acting chops by playing no less than five different versions of his character on The Flash."

 In September 2017, Irina Curovic of Comic Book Resources described Cavanagh's portrayal of the versions of Wells introduced to that point as "flawless", noting that, "Harry was the best fit for team Flash.
 Not only did he contribute to the team, but he also established meaningful relationships with the members of the team."
 In his review of the season 4 penultimate episode "Think Fast", which shows Harry's declining intelligence because of the effects of the Thinking Cap, IGN's Jesse Schedeen felt that "Cavanagh is doing a fine job of depicting Harry's deteriorating mental state, playing it both for laughs and tragedy as the situation demands."

 Reviewing the episode "The New Rogues", which features Cavanagh portraying multiple versions of Wells, Angelica Jade Bastién of Vulture said that the different Wells "let Tom Cavanagh stretch himself even more as an actor."
 However, she criticized his portrayal of H. R. in the episode "Untouchable", feeling he was an "annoying character" who was "just another symbol of the show's inability to grow", with his only purpose being to "continue the Harrison Wells mythos."
 Writing for Comic Book Resources, Stephanie Holland also criticized H. R., describing him as a "hipster Wells, who carries around drumsticks, wears a stupid hat and skinny jeans."
 She felt he was included only to "keep Tom Cavanagh around in a new role."
 Holland added that while Cavanagh was "fantastic at making every Wells different, HR just didn't fit on the show."
 Digital Spy's Morgan Jeffrey felt H. R. did not contribute much to Team Flash except for "plenty of enthusiasm", and was "a tad annoying", but wrote that, by sacrificing his life to save Iris, H. R. "eventually proved his worth."